-A County legislature is authorized and empowered by Section 168.00 of the LFL to enter into agreements (and delegate to the chief fiscal officer authority to do so) as it deems reasonable and appropriate, with any department or agency of the United States of America, the State, or any other financially responsible party, to facilitate the issuance, sale, resale and payment of bonds, notes, or other evidences of indebtedness of such County, including, but not limited to letters of credit, lines of credit, revolving credit, bond insurance or other credit enhancements.
-Such agreements may provide for (i) the advance or advances of funds on behalf of such public body to pay the interest on and principal and premium of bonds, notes or other evidence of indebtedness of such County on their date or dates of maturity or redemption or when interest is otherwise due, and (ii) the reimbursement of such advance or advances by such County.
+A Board is authorized and empowered by Section 168.00 of the LFL to enter into agreements (and delegate to the chief fiscal officer authority to do so) as it deems reasonable and appropriate, with any department or agency of the United States of America, the State, or any other financially responsible party, to facilitate the issuance, sale, resale and payment of bonds, notes, or other evidences of indebtedness of such municipality, including, but not limited to letters of credit, lines of credit, revolving credit, bond insurance or other credit enhancements.
+Such agreements may provide for (i) the advance or advances of funds on behalf of such public body to pay the interest on and principal and premium of bonds, notes or other evidence of indebtedness of such municipality on their date or dates of maturity or redemption or when interest is otherwise due, and (ii) the reimbursement of such advance or advances by such town.

-Before the great credit meltdown of 2008, bond insurance was often utilized in County bond issues and the major insurance companies providing bond insurance to general obligation bonds issued in New York State were Ambac Indemnity Corporation ("AMBAC"), Financial Guaranty Insurance Company ("FGIC"), MBIA Corporation ("MBIA"), Financial Security Assurance, Inc. ("FSA"), and CIFG Assurance.
+Before the great credit meltdown of 2008, bond insurance was often utilized in town, village and city bond issues and the major insurance companies providing bond insurance to general obligation bonds issued in New York State were Ambac Indemnity Corporation ("AMBAC"), Financial Guaranty Insurance Company ("FGIC"), MBIA Corporation ("MBIA"), Financial Security Assurance, Inc. ("FSA"), and CIFG Assurance.
 Losses due to insuring collateral mortgage obligations and subsequent ratings downgrades made most bond issuers unable to sell bond insurance that would save the issuer money on the interest cost.
-Now, in 2009, the market is just beginning to redevelop, and the players have changed to some extent: Assured Guaranty Corp., Municipal and Infrastructure Assurance Corporation, Everspan Financial Guaranty Corporation (formerly AMBAC), and National Public Finance Guarantee Corporation (owned by MBIA) are the emerging bond insurers for County debt.
-Whether a serial bond issue should be insured is a financial question: Will it save the County money or not on the interest rates the County will have to pay to the holders of the debt?
+Now, in 2009, the market is just beginning to redevelop, and the players have changed to some extent: Assured Guaranty Corp., Municipal and Infrastructure Assurance Corporation, Everspan Financial Guaranty Corporation (formerly AMBAC), and National Public Finance Guarantee Corporation (owned by MBIA) are the emerging bond insurers for town, village and city debt.
+Whether a serial bond issue should be insured is a financial question: Will it save money or not on the interest rates the town, village or city will have to pay to the holders of the debt?
 In competitive bond sales, it is generally the purchasing broker-dealer who decides whether to buy bond insurance (and pays for it out of any expected profits from resale of the debt).
-In a negotiated bond transaction, it is the County which decides (and pays the premiums which Section 168.00 of the LFL permits to be treated as part of the cost of the object(s) or purpose(s) being financed by the bonds), usually with the help of a financial advisor.
+In a negotiated bond transaction, it is the municipality which decides (and pays the premiums which Section 168.00 of the LFL permits to be treated as part of the cost of the object(s) or purpose(s) being financed by the bonds), usually with the help of a financial advisor.

-It is common for a financial advisor to a County to run anticipated debt service schedules at anticipated insured and uninsured rates to assist in making this determination.
+It is common for a financial advisor to a municipality to run anticipated debt service schedules at anticipated insured and uninsured rates to assist in making this determination.

 Bond anticipation notes are not subject to the bond insurance option, although they can be sold with a letter of credit purchased from a bank which serves as a credit enhancement.
-As this is very rare in New York State for County note issuers, it will not be further discussed in this primer.
+As this is very rare in New York State for town, village or city note issuers, it will not be further discussed in this primer.

-If it is the County which is determining to acquire (and pay for) bond insurance, the County must take the following considerations into account pursuant to Section 168.00 of the LFL:
+If it is the town, village or city which is determining to acquire (and pay for) bond insurance, it must take the following considerations into account pursuant to Section 168.00 of the LFL: